WELCOME TO JUICY GAME REVIEWS

 video game reviews

-ANything from Xbox 360, Playstation 3, playstation 4, xbox one and Nintendo Switch
+ANything from Xbox 360, Playstation 3, playstation 5, xbox series x and Nintendo Switch

 Konami confirms cancellation of Silent Hills